SatelliteShorelines/CoastSeg/docs/basic-install-guide.md

 ## Installation Instructions

 We recommend that you use Windows 10, Windows 11, or Ubuntu Linux.
-Mac users, please see [here](https://github.com/Doodleverse/CoastSeg/wiki/01.-How-to-Install-CoastSeg#mac-users)
+Mac users, please see [Mac install guide](https://satelliteshorelines.github.io/CoastSeg/mac-install-guide/)

 In order to use Coastseg you need to install Python packages in an environment.
 We recommend you use [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) to install the python packages in an environment for Coastseg.